leangjia/blender_docs/trunk/blender_docs/manual/files/import_export/collada.rst

    .. hint::

-      You now can select **only** an armature, then in the exporter enable *Include Children* then all rigged meshes attached to the armature will also be exported.
+      You can select only an armature, then using this option, all rigged meshes attached to the armature will also be exported.

 Include Armatures
    When this option is enabled, then all armatures related to the selected objects